maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Base-Variant-/README.md

 ```
 To compile and update new firmware, clone the [ath9k-htc repository ](https://github.com/vanhoefm/modwifi-ath9k-htc) or download the ZIP folder, extract the folder, and perform the following
 ```
-make toolchain
+$make toolchain
-make -C target_firmware
+$make -C target_firmware
 ```
 At the end, two new files named "htc_7010.fw" and "htc_9271.fw" will be appeared in the folder named "target_firmware".
 Now, replace these two files respectively with "htc_7010-1.4.0.fw" and "htc_9271-1.4.0.fw" located in "/lib/fimware/ath9k_htc" directory.
 This can be done by
 ```
-sudo cp /home/manesh/Desktop/modwifi-ath9k-htc-research/target_firmware/htc_7010.fw /lib/firmware/ath9k_htc/htc_7010-1.4.0.fw
+$sudo cp /home/manesh/Desktop/modwifi-ath9k-htc-research/target_firmware/htc_7010.fw /lib/firmware/ath9k_htc/htc_7010-1.4.0.fw
 ```
 ### 4. Update and compile attack codes
 First, we need to rectify certain bugs in the sources codes of MC-MitM attack.
 As an easy step, modified sources codes/tools can be downloaded from [this link] (https://github.com/Rot127/modwifi-tools/tree/modernization).
 Downalod the ZIP folder and extract it, which will create a folder named "modwifi-tools-modernization".
 Then do the following
 ```
-1. cd tools
+1. Go to modwifi-tools-modernization folder
 2. open channelmitm.cpp file
-3. Edit MAC address of the client/victim devices in lines 52 and 53 respectively.
+3. Edit MAC address of the client/victim devices in lines 52 and 53 respectively.Save the channelmitm.cpp file.
 4. Compile all files using following commands
-   *cmake CMakeLists.txt
+   $cmake CMakeLists.txt
-   *make all
+   $make all
 ```
 ## Attack Tool Usage
- Before executing tool, we need to change monitor mode on three interfaces.
+ Before executing tool, we need to enable monitor mode on three interfaces.
 Use  `airmon-ng` or `iwconfig` command to retrive names of wireless interfaces.
-Then  use the following script to enable monitor mode on them.
+Then  use the following script (available in Tools folder) to enable monitor mode on wireless interfaces.
+ Be inside "modwifi-tools-modernization" folder.
  ```
  $sudo ./config_dongle.sh -i wlan# -k
  ```